OpenRiskNet/home/openshift/deployments/lazar/README.md

   ```

 *lazar* will then be available as REST service, including a Swagger interface for the API and as a service with its own graphical user interface (GUI).
 Depending on your needs, the route or the name must be adapted.
 The template uses a method to automatically update the service if the base Docker image of the application is changed (trigger chain).
-If you do not want this, this must be changed in the template.
+If you do not want automatic updates disable it in the template.
 Please read the notes in this instruction: [Automatic Redeployment of ImageStreams](https://github.com/OpenRiskNet/home/blob/master/openshift/knowledge-base/automatic-redeployment-of-image-streams.md).
 It is also possible to stop this process in the OpenShift environment by *pause rollouts*.

 ## Curl examples
 Following some cURL examples for a typical workflow when working with *lazar* as a REST service.